-In accordance with bacteria sampling protocols, bacteria samples will be collected on five different days within a 30-day period which spans either the Independence Day or Labor Day holiday weekends (CVRWQCB 1998).
-A single petroleum hydrocarbon sample will be collected at each location during the holiday weekend included in the bacteria sampling.
+In accordance with bacteria sampling protocols, bacteria samples will be collected on five different days within a 30-day period which spans the Independence Day holiday weekend and five different days within a 30-day period which spans the Labor Day holiday weekend (CVRWQCB 1998).
+A single petroleum hydrocarbon sample will be collected at each location during each of the holiday weekends included in the bacteria sampling.
 At each near-shore sample location, surface water will be collected from the near surface (bacteria) and/or the surface (petroleum hydrocarbons).
 Visual observations of oil and grease will be recorded in the field notebook.